A jackknife bias correction for nonlinear network data models with fixed effects: Introduction

+As a demonstration of the jackknife in an empirical setting, I estimate a model for the formation of country-level trade relationships, producing bias-corrected estimates of both model parameters and marginal effects.
+Gravity models have been a workhorse model in the trade literature for many years, and the importance of including country-specific fixed effects is well known \citep{Anderson2003}.
+I also conduct tests for the presence of excess transitivity in both a country-level trade network, and a network of professional friendships.
+The impact of bias correction on the transitivity test statistic is large.
+While the uncorrected statistic would imply strong evidence of excess transitivity in the trade network, the bias-corrected statistic is close to zero (for the professional network I find evidence of strong transitivity in line with common theories of social network formation).

-In the case of a binary outcome variable, the model I consider is one of link formation, and is an extension of the model by \citet{Holland1981}.
-There are several alternative approaches to address the incidental parameters problem in this setting. \citet{Graham2017}, \citet{Charbonneau2017}, and \citet{Jochmans2018} all consider versions of this model in which the latent disturbances follow a logistic distribution, and use conditioning arguments to remove dependence on the fixed effects.
-The conditioning approach has the advantage of being applicable under certain \emph{sparse network} asymptotic sequences, but is limited to models in which sufficient statistics for the fixed effects exist, and is not able to recover counterfactuals or average effects. \citet{Yan2019} also studies the logistic model and provides asymptotic results for the incidental parameters. \citet{Graham2017} considers an analytical correction for the logistic model, while \citet{Dzemski2019} derives the analytical correction for a probit model.
-The analytical bias correction approach is limited to \emph{dense network} sequences, as in this paper, and similarly to this paper can recover average effects.
-The advantage of the jackknife correction relative to an analytical approach is that it provides an off-the-shelf approach that researchers may apply to new settings, without the need to first derive bias expressions. \citet{Candelaria2020}, \citep{Toth2017}, and \citet{Gao2020} study identification of the common parameters without a known parametric form for the disturbance term, while \citet{Zeleneev2020} allows for nonparametric structure in the unobserved heterogeneity term.
+There are several alternative approaches to address the incidental parameters problem in the setting in which the outcome is a binary variable that denotes the presence of a link between two agents. \citet{Graham2017}, \citet{Charbonneau2017}, and \citet{Jochmans2018} all consider versions of this model in which the latent disturbances follow a logistic distribution, and use conditioning arguments to remove dependence on the fixed effects.
+The conditioning approach has the advantage of being applicable under certain \emph{sparse network} asymptotic sequences, where the degree of agents remains bounded asymptotically, but is limited to models in which sufficient statistics for the fixed effects exist, and is not able to recover counterfactuals or average effects. \citet{Yan2019} also studies the logistic model and provides asymptotic results for the incidental parameters. \citet{Graham2017} also considers an analytical correction for the logistic model, while \citet{Dzemski2019} derives the analytical correction for a probit model.
+Similarly to the jackknife, the analytical bias correction approach is limited to \emph{dense network} sequences, but is able to recover average effects.
+The advantage of the jackknife correction relative to an analytical approach is that it provides an off-the-shelf procedure that researchers may apply to new settings, without the need to first derive bias expressions. \citet{Candelaria2020}, \citet{Toth2017}, and \citet{Gao2020} study identification of the common parameters without a known parametric form for the disturbance term, while \citet{Zeleneev2020} allows for nonparametric structure in the unobserved heterogeneity term.